 Foxcroft was the first academic girls-only prep school in Virginia to become part of Purdue University’s EPICS (Engineering Projects in Community Service Learning) High Program — which is a prime example of how we make STEM subjects compelling for students, whether they think of themselves as being science/math-oriented or not.

 EPICS is a design-based service learning program through which student teams provide engineering solutions for local non-profits.
 Our “clients” include schools, therapeutic horseback riding centers, the humane society, and a history museum.
-Projects built range from an agility course for dogs, wheelchair-accessible picnic tables, and a grain bin to elegant podiums for the new conference room in Court.
+Recent projects built range from creating a display for the Goose Creek Association and trail mapping right here on Foxcroft's campus.

 A fun and stimulating girls-only competition in which teams of 3-4 solve real-world problems that draw on STEM skills.
 Created and hosted by Foxcroft's STEM faculty, it draws nearly 200 participants each year to compete in separate middle and high school divisions.

 Engineers, architects, hands-on activities, and construction site visits introduce students to all aspects of design and engineering in these monthly seminar series.
-Project GreenBuild followed the creation of Stuart Hall, our first "green" building.
-Project Rebuild tracked the renovation of Court; and Schoolhouse ReDesign will take place during the renovation of Schoolhouse in the near future.
+Project GreenBuild followed the creation of Stuart Hall, our first "green" building; Project Rebuild tracked the renovation of Court; and Schoolhouse ReDesign will take place during the renovation of Schoolhouse in the near future.

 Web design, 3D design and printing, robotics, rocketry, and computer programming are among the skills that this active group of students explore.
 The group is mentored by several faculty members which allow members of the club to separate into groups of their own interest and pursue learning that excites them.